 Chances are you’ve had to prove you’re human at some point.
 More than 4.5 million websites use reCaptcha to block bots and automated scripts from accessing their pages.

-Fighting spam does help make the internet a better place, but with so many websites using a service from a single company, questions are raised about whether that company is acting in the best interests of users.
+Fighting spam does help make the internet a better place.
+Still, with so many websites using a service from a single company, questions are raised about whether that company is acting in users’ best interests.

 Especially when that company is Google, who have already fallen foul of privacy regulations in Europe.